briancain/dotfiles/readme.md

 Then run my simple install bash script

+__Note:__

-__Note:__ On OSX, this script assumes you have XCode command line tools installed, and then homebrew installed.
+- On OSX, this script assumes you have XCode command line tools installed, and then homebrew installed.
 It should take care of the rest.
+- If on linux, it assumes you are using apt-get as your package manager.

         $ source install.sh